EtienneCmb/visbrain/docs/sleep.rst

 Elan .hyp format
 ^^^^^^^^^^^^^^^^

-Sleep will create a single .hyp file with 4 header rows and the values presented above for the sleep stages.
+Sleep will create a single .hyp file with 4 header rows and the values presented above for the sleep stages, with the exception that the value assigned to REM sleep will be 5 for compatibility with Elan hypnogram reader.

-.txt / .csv format
+.txt format
 ^^^^^^^^^^^^^^^^^^

 Sleep will automatically create a HYPNOFILENAME_description.txt with the appropriate parameters (time, sleep stages values), therefore making it easy to reload it later.